HL7/davinci-crd/input/pagecontent/hooks.md

 While this hook supports userIds of Patient and RelatedPerson, for CRD purposes it is enough to support Practitioner and PractitionerRole.
 Support for Patient and RelatedPerson as users is optional.
 (Note that Practitioner and PractitionerRole include both licensed healthcare professionals as well as administrative staff.)

 <p class="modified-content" markdown="1"><a name="FHIR-53579-b"> </a>The following table contains the essential profiles relevant to the invocation of the hook, including the resources passed in the the appointments context element, as well as those retrieved via mandatory prefetch.
-The conformance rules stated in [Hook Categories](#FHIR-53579-a) above apply to the use of these profiles.</p>
+The conformance rules stated in [Hook Categories](#FHIR-53579-a) above apply to the use of these profiles.  <a name="FHIR-55850-a"> </a>§hook-6?^crd-client^exchange:The 'context' field in invocations of the appointment-book hook **SHALL** conform to the logical model specified [here](StructureDefinition-CRDAppointmentBookContext.html)§</p>

 <table class="grid">
   <thead>